 The Benefits of a Nursing Home Abuse Attorney

 Many families worry that hiring a nursing home abuse attorney will have significant cost—often, more cost than the coverage and help they will receive.
 At Dolman Law Group Accident Injury Lawyers, PA, however, we work hard to provide valuable service to our clients, in many cases increasing the compensation they receive for their loved ones’ injuries and their own.
 Take a look at our past results:

 - $3.2 million for a client with a brain injury from a truck accident

 - $1.75 million for a client who received shoulder surgery and a TBI from a truck accident

 - $1 million for the family of a father killed in a rideshare accident

 - $575 thousand for a client with neck and back injuries, in spite of preexisting conditions

-At Sibley Dolman and Dolman Law Group, we cannot guarantee results for any client.
+At Dolman Law Group Accident Injury Lawyers, PA, we cannot guarantee results for any client.
 We do, however, bring a high standard of legal assistance and our experience in the field of personal injury law to every case we accept.
 Working with an experienced personal injury attorney after your loved one suffers nursing home abuse can help you:

 - Better define the extent of the abuse and your loved one’s legal rights as a result of that abuse.
 You may struggle to understand exactly what rights your loved one has after abuse or what compensation the family should receive.
 We will help you better understand the legal nuances of the situation and go after the compensation your family deserves.